How to Become a Psychologist

-Fourth-year accredited psychology studies – A fourth year of study is required if you wish to undertake further psychology training.
-Upon completion, you will be eligible for provisional registration with the Psychology Board of Australia.
+Fourth-year psychology studies – A fourth year of study is required if you wish to undertake further psychology training.
+Upon completing a Graduate Diploma in Psychology (Advanced) or an honours degree in psychology, you will be eligible for provisional registration with the Psychology Board of Australia.

 Internship or postgraduate study – After you complete your fourth-year of study, there are three pathways to general registration.
 The first is to complete a two-year internship*.
 The second is to complete a Master of Professional Psychology (1 year) and a 1-year internship.
 With both these pathways, you’ll also need to pass the National Psychology Exam.
 Used by the Psychology Board of Australia as a regulatory tool, the National Psychology Exam ensures all applicants have the necessary minimum level of applied knowledge.
 The third pathway is to complete a Master of Psychology (2 years) or a doctorate in Psychology (3 - 4 years).
 The National Psychology Exam is not required for this option.